-Cash used in operating activities during the year ended January 31, 2021 was \$42.7 million primarily driven by our net loss of \$266.9 million, which was partially offset by non-cash charges of \$149.3 million for stock-based compensation, \$49.1 million for the amortization of our debt discount and issuance costs, \$14.2 million for depreciation and amortization and \$10.4 million for lease-related non-cash charges.
-In addition, our accrued and other liabilities increased \$41.6 million, primarily from commissions, bonuses and related payroll taxes accrued as of January 31, 2021.
-The overall growth of our sales and our expanding customer base led to an increase in deferred revenue by \$48.2 million, offset by an increase in accounts receivable of \$47.6 million and an increase of \$41.6 million in deferred commissions.
+Cash used in operating activities during the year ended January 31, 2023 was \$13.0 million.
+This was primarily driven by our net loss of \$345.4 million, which included non-cash charges of \$381.5 million for stock-based compensation and \$16.1 million for depreciation and amortization.
+The continuing growth of our sales and our expanding customer base led to an increase in accounts receivable of \$91.5 million and deferred commissions of \$49.1 million.
+In addition, accrued liabilities decreased by \$16.2 million reflecting lower expenses and timing of payments.
+These were partly offset by our cash collections, which increased our deferred revenue by \$85.8 million.